AliAlboushama/YouTube-Likes-Subscribers-Views-Checker/README.md

 ## Description

-This YouTube checker gets all the data views, likes and subscribers on your youtube channel using YouTube API key.
+This YouTube checker gets all the data from uour YouTube video.
+This inclued: Views, Subscribers & Likes

 ## Getting Started